 Projects may be awarded no more than 10% of the underlying project’s total prior year (if applicable) award.
 Although applicants may be eligible for up to a 10% award, the actual award may be less than 10%.
 Applicants must certify, prior to an allocation, that, if granted, the amount of Additional credits proposed by the Division will be sufficient.

 Applicant/Co-Applicants submitting applications for additional credits must submit a modified application consisting of a cover letter requesting the additional credits.
-This letter or the supporting documentation must include include:
+This letter or the supporting documentation must include:

 an explanation and support that the need for additional credits was not reasonably foreseeable at the time the prior year application was submitted,